zetalab/jquery-karussell/README.md

 ## Features
 * jQuery plugin for carousel without skipping back to start
 * chainable
-* just basic functionality, if you want more, go ahead, fork and tell me to pull
+* just basic functionality, if you want more, go ahead, fork and send a PR

 ## Usage